quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part20_8.3_Game_Loop_A.md

 x??
 ---
 #### Using a Running Average
 Background context: Game loops often maintain some frame-to-frame coherence, meaning that subsequent frames might have similar characteristics to the previous one.
-Averaging frame-time measurements over multiple frames can help smooth out spikes and provide a more stable estimate for \(\Delta t\).
+Averaging frame-time measurements over multiple frames can help smooth out spikes and provide a more stable estimate for $\Delta t$.

 :p How does averaging frame times help in dealing with variable performance?
 ??x